Health Professions Admissions

 - Take a closer look at a career option by registering for a campus tour.
 Tours are scheduled throughout the year and will give you the opportunity to learn about the school.

-- Visit the Admissions Office for general information involving admissions, tuition, the registrar, student financial aid, student activities, and alumni affairs.
+- Visit the Admissions Office for general information involving admissions, tuition, the office of enrollment services, student financial aid, student activities, and alumni affairs.

 - View the SHP Catalog.
 This publication is revised periodically and provides administrative, student, and program information.
 It does not always reflect the up-to-the-minute changes or developments that take place within programs or at SSHP.